maxkmy/csc207-blogging-app/phase2/README.md

 # Downloading libraries
 - Navigate to `File -> Project Structure -> Libraries`
 - Select `+ -> From Maven`
-- Search for `undertow-core` and add `io.undertow:undertow-core:2.2.18.Final` library.
+- Search for `undertow-core` and add the `io.undertow:undertow-core:2.2.18.Final` library.
-- Search for `jinjava` and add `com.hubspot.jinjava:jinjava:2.6.0` library.
+- Search for `jinjava` and add the `com.hubspot.jinjava:jinjava:2.6.0` library.

 # Generating data to test the program
 - Run the main methods within `CommentDataGenerator.java`, `PostDataGenerator.java` and `UserDataGenerator.java`.